thetisproject/thetis/docs/source/index.rst

 Thetis is an unstructured grid coastal ocean model built using the `Firedrake <http://www.firedrakeproject.org/>`__ finite element framework.
-Currently Thetis consists of a 2D depth averaged and a full 3D baroclinic models.
+Currently Thetis consists of 2D depth averaged and full 3D baroclinic models.

 Some example animations are shown below.
 More animations can be found in the `Youtube channel <https://www.youtube.com/channel/UC0FYtpH1unCy_qcoI46CnRA>`__.